-The Michaelmas Term 2022 NERC Timetable is on the following pages.
+The Michaelmas Term 2022 NERC Timetable is on page 10.
 Exact timings will be available on the Canvas site.
-You should assume all Maths, Programming and Statistical training runs from 9am to 5pm with lectures in the morning, and problem sets in the afternoon, supported by student demonstrators.
+You should assume all Maths, Programming and Statistical training runs from 9.30am to 5.30pm with lectures in the morning, and problem sets in the afternoon, supported by student demonstrators.
 Lectures will be in-person with some remote access, and group work will be in person, with some online sessions running each week, to be confirmed at the start of term.

 In your 1-2-1 meeting with the Academic Director, you will run through an online form and make your module choices where options in other programmes exist.
-Please see the following page for the timetable, you can view full course descriptions pages 7-9
+Please see the following pages for brief course descriptions.